Sampledelia: Later developments

 Early sample-based music often involved blatant interpolations of known music, prompting criticism and copyright concerns, but in the 1990s the style grew more subtle, with artists obscuring their sources in part to avoid legal repercussions.
 Artists such as A Guy Called Gerald, Techno Animal, and the Young Gods approached sampling with a more modernist outlook than Oswald.
 According to theorist Kodwo Eshun, sampledelic techniques were used by artists such as Tricky and RZA of Wu-Tang Clan and Gravediggaz.
 1990s acts such as Position Normal and Saint Etienne would also take a sampledelic approach to explore forgotten elements of English culture.
 Albums such as Throbbing Pouch (1995) by Wagon Christ and Endtroducing.....
 (1996) by DJ Shadow are prominent 1990s works in the style.

 Australian group the Avalanches extended DJ Shadow's sampledelic approach on their 2000 album Since I Left You.
 Pitchfork described the 2007 Panda Bear album Person Pitch as sitting "firmly in the sampledelic canon" alongside Since I Left You and Paul's Boutique.
 In the 21st century, genres such as chillwave pushed sampledelic music into new territory, incorporating retro styles such as yacht rock.
-West Coast hip-hop producer Madlib was described by Uncut as a master of the "lost art" of sampledelia, harkening back to an earlier era of hop-hip beatmaking.
+West Coast hip-hop producer Madlib was described by Uncut as a master of the "lost art" of sampledelia, harkening back to an earlier era of hip-hop beatmaking.